Initiative for RECOM

 The Initiative for RECOM is represented in public through the RECOM Reconciliation Network (until 2019, Coalition for RECOM), which is the largest network of non-governmental organizations (more than 2,200 members) in the countries of the former SFR Yugoslavia.
-In 2019, RECOM Reconciliation Network gave up further insistence on the successor states of the SFRY to establish an intergovernmental commission.
+In 2019, RECOM Reconciliation Network gave up further insistence on the successor states of the SFR Yugoslavia to establish an intergovernmental commission.
 On that occasion, it took care and responsibility to make a list of victims of the wars caused by the disintegration of SFR Yugoslavia.
 The coordinator of the RECOM Reconciliation Network is Nataša Kandić.